 ~

-Like many of her classmates at Columbia, Sarah Jennings had always assumed people like Amy Porter could pick and chose her assignments, tackling only those stories that demanded a journalist of her caliber.
-That Porter was at the mercies of a bureau chief and the whims of networks executives came as something of a shock to the eager young intern.
+Like many of her classmates at Columbia, Sarah Jennings had always assumed people like Amy Porter could pick and choose their assignments, tackling only those stories that demanded a journalist of her caliber.
+That Porter was at the mercy of a bureau chief and the whims of network executives came as a shock to the eager young intern.
 It shouldn’t have, she’d told herself after giving the matter the thought such a supposition deserved.
-Intuitively she knew everyone, even the President of the United States, was answerable to someone.
-Still, that realization, coupled with the way a student with her academic credentials had been treated at World News Network served notice it would take more than hard work, a winning personality, impeccable references and ambition to make a name for herself in a profession that was already awash with young women who were no different than herself.
-She would need a break, a unique opportunity that would allow her to show the likes of Jan Fields-Dixon and the people she answered to she was more than ready for primetime.
+Intuitively, she knew everyone, even the President of the United States, was answerable to someone.
+Still, that realization, coupled with the way a student with her academic credentials had been treated at World News Network served notice it would take more than hard work, a winning personality, impeccable references, and ambition to make a name for herself in a profession that was already awash with equally talented young women no different than herself.
+She would need a break, a unique opportunity that would allow her to show the likes of Jan Fields-Dixon and the people she answered to that she was more than ready for primetime.

 The way a news bureau went about covering the events of the day and the manner in which people like Amy Porter were treated weren’t the only cherished illusions that caused her to reassess many of her preconceived notions.
-Having been raised and educated in a part of the country where you had to go out of your way in order to find someone who’d served with the colors, without exception, the members of the Arizona Home Guard she had met since their arrival at Fort Necessity were surprisingly human.
-Like all spokespersons and protocol officers, Jennings had expected Maria Rivera, a comely Hispanic who was serving as their guide to be accommodating, well groomed and articulate.
-What threw Jennings were the clean-cut appearance, easygoing attitude and unremarkable conduct of the militiamen themselves.
-To a man, and woman, they were nothing at all like the deranged bible thumping, gun toting rednecks she’d expected to encounter.
+Having been raised and educated in a part of the country where you had to go out of your way to find someone who’d served with the colors, without exception, the members of the Arizona Home Guard she had met since their arrival at Fort Necessity were surprisingly human.
+Like all spokespersons and protocol officers, Jennings had expected Maria Rivera, a comely Hispanic who was serving as their guide, to be accommodating, well-groomed, and articulate.
+Jennings was thrown off by the clean-cut appearance, easygoing attitude, and unremarkable conduct of the militiamen themselves.
+To a man, and woman, they were nothing at all like the deranged Bible thumping, gun-toting rednecks she’d expected to encounter.

-Of course, she reminded herself as she waited for Amy Porter to finish primping herself in front of the only mirror in the small room the two had shared the night before, that could all be part of the show, a staged performance not unlike the well rehearsed pantomimes politicians liked to put on when sitting down for interviewed.
-If all they’d seen thus far nothing more than a modern incarnation of Catherine the Great’s Potemkin villages, the young intern was determined to expose it.
-As a journalist it was her duty to expose the truth by shining the unflinching glare of a camera light on the dark underbelly of a place like Fort Necessity.
+“Of course,” she thought to herself as she waited for Amy Porter to finish primping in front of the only mirror in the small room the two had shared the night before, “that could all be part of the show, a staged performance not unlike the well-rehearsed pantomimes politicians liked to put on when sitting down for interviews.
+If all they’d seen thus far was nothing more than a modern incarnation of Catherine the Great’s Potemkin villages, I need to expose it.”
+As a journalist, it was her duty to expose the truth by shining the unflinching glare of a camera light on the dark underbelly of Fort Necessity.